 In a Temple with a Sword

 In the summer of 2009 I started wrestling with 3D.
 My program of choice is the DAZ Studio.
-It’s low end, compared with much of the industry, but still capable of far more impressive things than I’ve yet managed to create.
+It’s very low end, compared with much of the industry, but still capable of far more impressive things than I’ve yet managed to create.
 The downside is that documentation is lacking.
 And I would prefer not to try to learn anything from video clips.

 Nevertheless, it took me close to a year before I produced anything that I deemed fit for public consumption.